-Further to these agreements, Roche and Chugai have signed a series of separate agreements for certain specific products.
+Further to these agreements, Roche and Chugai have signed a series of separate agreements for each development compound.
 Depending on the specific circumstances and the terms of the agreement, this may result in payments on an arm's length basis between Roche and Chugai, for any or all of the following matters:

-- Upfront payments, if a right of first refusal to license a product is exercised. - Milestone payments, dependent upon the achievement of agreed performance targets. - Royalties on future product sales.
+- Upfront payments, if a right of first refusal to license development compounds is exercised. - Milestone payments, dependent upon the achievement of agreed performance targets. - Royalties on future product sales.